Are Coloured uPVC Windows What You Need?

 Colours are going to influence the price as well.
 Each company applies different techniques for manufacture uPVC windows with coloured frames and that is the reason the prices can be different.

 What Colours Are Available for uPVC Windows?

 House owners are given the opportunity to customise the look of their houses, choosing between a natural wood look and other different colour selections.
 So, you can match the style of your house or make it totally unique!

 Decide to personalise your uPVC sash window, uPVC tilt and turn, uPVC casement or uPVC bay window, giving a touch of authenticity to your house, never renouncing to the wide range of benefits that a uPVC window provides.

 What Are the Most Popular Colours?

 The market offers an infinity of combinations, but some colours represent a real trend among house owners, that often opt for shades of grey, black or cream.

 Grey uPVC windows are for giving your house a sophisticated emphasis, black uPVC windows will pronounce a modern characteristic, while cream uPVC windows will easily adapt to any kind of need.
 Furthermore, authentic woodgrain finishes easily match traditional and modern houses.

 uPVC represents the cheapest option for your windows and the maintenance is almost non-existent.
 Besides, UPVC windows sensibly reduce the loss of heat up to 30%.

-The British Fenestration Rating Council (BFRC) - the UK authority for independent rating of windows efficiency - has created a system in 2004 called WERS (Window Energy Rating Scheme) that helps consumers to understand the level of efficiency of their windows.
+The British Fenestration Rating Council (BFRC) - the UK authority for the independent rating of windows efficiency - has created a system in 2004 called WERS (Window Energy Rating Scheme) that helps consumers to understand the level of efficiency of their windows.
 The system uses an A++/G scale, rating the uPVC windows that have a better performance with A++ and the least with a G, and an easy-to-understand rainbow bar, similar to the one used for other household appliances.